Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method: Statistical fit

-Finally, we calculate the gravitational redshift of the closest maser to the BH for these galaxies and present results in Table \ref{tab:zgrav}.
-We consider the contribution of this gravitational redshift in our estimations, an effect that has not been properly included in previous studies.
+Finally, we calculated the gravitational redshift of the closest maser to the BH for these galaxies, and we present the results in Table \ref{tab:zgrav}.
+The contribution of this gravitational redshift in our estimations is an effect that has been properly included in our general relativistic study.

-\subsubsection{NGC 1194}
+\subsection{NGC 1194}

-NGC 1194 is a system with three groups of maser features (see Fig. \ref{fig:posteriors1}) and the information of this maser system is consistent with a thin disc that is distributed in the sky with a P.A. of approximately 157$\degr$.
-We perform the statistical fit to the mass-to-distance ratio, the recessional redshift, and the BH $x$-offset, while we fix its $y$-offset aligned with the redshifted and blueshifthed masers.
+NGC 1194 is a system with three groups of maser features (see Fig. \ref{fig:posteriors1}).
+The information of this maser system is consistent with a thin disk that is distributed on the sky with a PA of approximately 157$\degr$.
+For this maser distribution, our reference position is calculated as the centroid of the redshifted and blueshifted masers for $y=0$ and the centroid of the systemic masers for $x=0$, as in Kuo et al. (\cite{MCPIII}).
+We performed the statistical fit to the mass-to-distance ratio, the recessional redshift, and the BH $x$-offset, while we fixed its $y$-offset aligned with the redshifted and blueshifted masers.
 The estimated $ M/D =(1.31\pm 0.02)\times 10^{6}M_{\odot}/Mpc$ implies $ M = (7.26 \pm 0.52)\times 10^{7}M_{\odot}$ for the BH mass when taking into account the distance reported in Table \ref{tab:prev}.
-Besides, by considering the $v_{rec}$ estimation of the general relativistic approach and the reported recession velocity in \cite{MCPIII} (see Table \ref{tab:prev}), we find that these results exclude each other.
+By considering the $v_{rec}$ estimation of the general relativistic approach and the reported recession velocity in Kuo et al. (\cite{MCPIII}; see Table \ref{tab:prev}), we found that these results exclude each other.
+It is worth mentioning that since the general relativistic model employed in this paper is different from prior works, the source of this disagreement and obtaining different results is due to the difference in the modelling.
 The scattering angle $\delta \varphi=11\degr$ renders $\chi_{red}^{2}=1.206$.

-\subsubsection{NGC 5495}
+\subsection{NGC 5495}